stellirin/docker-postgres-windows/README.md

 ### Motivation

-The Linux based Docker iamge cannot run on Windows as a LCOW container.
+The Linux based Docker image cannot run on Windows as a LCOW container.
 This is due to differences in functionality between the NTFS and EXT4 file systems.
 Specifically, Linux commands such as `chown` do not work but the PostgreSQL images rely on them for security.

 ### Entrypoint

 The entrypoint is written as a batch script because the database is run on `windows/nanoserver`, which doesn't have PowerShell.
 Writing the entrypoint script was challenging due to batch script limitations, but this gives us a base image of less than `450MB` versus nearly `5GB` when `windows/servercore` is used.

 The `Dockerfile` and the `docker-entrypoint.cmd` were strongly inspired by the equivalent files for the official Linux based Docker images.
-There are some minor deviations, but this is mostly to work around differences in Batch script behaviour.
+There are some minor deviations, but this is mostly to work around differences in batch script behaviour.

 ### Licence